Transonic-Integrated-AeroDesign/AeroDes/README.md

 ### TSD Workflow

 For acquiring the wave drag (Cdw) users are expected to utilize the ```tsd``` module/code.
-This process is highlighted in four steps;
+This process is highlighted in four main steps;
+(0) generate the number of discrete points,
 (1) generate a rudimentary 2D mesh,
 (2) linearly interpolate the 2D mesh,
 and (3) finally run the tsd.f or ADtsd (executable).